aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 Now that you have your data storage and ingestion mechanism, it is time to create a sample project in Unity that you will begin integrating your analytics pipeline with.

-6. **Click** the 3D Beginner Complete Project from the following link: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner
+1. **Click** the 3D Beginner Complete Project from the following link: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/unity1.png" /></p>

  * You will use a sample game that has been built already for you in Unity.
 You will take this core game and add functionality to it using AWS as you progress through this lab.
-The baseline of this game is built using the free John Lemon’s Haunted Jaunt assets from the Unity Asset store at the link in the previos step.
+The baseline of this game is built using the free John Lemon’s Haunted Jaunt assets from the Unity Asset store at the link in the previous step.
 You can run through the tutorial yourself if you wish, which takes around 5 and a half hours, or you can simply download the completed sample project.
 For this tutorial, it is assumed that you download the completed sample project.

-7. When you click the link above, it should open up the Unity Asset Store.
+2. When you click the link above, it should open up the Unity Asset Store.
 Click **Add to My Assets** and sign into your Unity account if necessary.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/unity2.png" /></p>

-8. You should see a drop down at the top of the screen that says _"Added to My Assets"_.
+3. You should see a drop down at the top of the screen that says _"Added to My Assets"_.
 On this same drop down, click **Open in Unity**.
 This will open Unity Hub.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/unity3.png" /></p>

-9. On the left navigation panel in the Unity Hub, click **Learn**.
+4. On the left navigation panel in the Unity Hub, click **Learn**.
 This will open up a page where you can find sample projects to download.
 You should see the John Lemon's Haunted Jaunt: 3D Beginner project downloaded. **Click** this to open the project in Unity.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/unity4.png" /></p>

-10. **Download** the Unity package in this GitHub repository called _ServerlessAnalytics.unitypackage_. **Import** this package into your Unity game by choosing Assets > Import Package > Custom Package.
+5. **Download** the Unity package in this GitHub repository called _ServerlessAnalytics.unitypackage_. **Import** this package into your Unity game by choosing Assets > Import Package > Custom Package.

 	* This game has already been built for you.
 Browse the different assets folders – take a look at the Scripts, Prefabs, Animation folders and more to see what gives the game its functionality.

-11. Click on the **Scenes** folder under Assets.
+6. Click on the **Scenes** folder under Assets.
 Open the scene titled **SampleScene**.
 This is the scene where you can play the actual game - try playing it if you want!
 The goal is to escape from the haunted house while avoiding enemies.

-12. You need to fix the build settings for this project before getting started.
+7. You need to fix the build settings for this project before getting started.
 Under File > Build Settings, click **Add Open Scenes**.
 It should add the SampleScene under index 0.
 Your final configurations should look like this:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/buildsettings.png" /></p>

-13. **Do not click** Build or Build and Run, simply exit out of the Build Settings window.
+8. **Do not click** Build or Build and Run, simply exit out of the Build Settings window.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/3.png" /></p>

-14. Browse to the **Plugins** folder in Assets.
+9. Browse to the **Plugins** folder in Assets.
 In this example, you will use the **AWS SDK for .NET** to be able to use AWS services in your game.
 Here, you can see the different plugins that have been included in this Unity project that are necessary to be able to send game data to Kinesis to store it in S3.

    * **Note:** There are other ways that you can incorporate the use of AWS into your game depending on your use case.
 The AWS SDK for .NET is a valid option for doing so.
 It is recommended that you use this SDK instead of using the AWS Mobile SDKs for iOS, Android, and Unity because these are currently outdated.
 Instead, use the main AWS SDK for the language that you are programming your game in.
 Since Unity uses C#, you will use the AWS SDK for .NET which supports C#.